SajavaC/SalesDB/README.md

 > **Note:** Monthly and weekly averages in this report are calculated using a fixed six-month period.
 As a result, stores that opened recently may have slightly lower averages because inactive months are included in the calculation.

+---

+### Reference Reports

+The following queries provide summarized purchasing views that I regularly use as reference when reviewing historical demand and preparing inventory forecasts.

-### **Distributor_Monthly_Sales.sql**
+#### **Distributor_Monthly_Sales.sql**

-Creates a month-by-month summary of distributor sales for each inventory item using a pivot table.
+- **Purpose:** Creates a month-by-month summary of distributor sales for each inventory item using a pivot table.

-**Business Value**

-Provides a quick historical view of purchasing trends, serving as a practical reference when reviewing inventory movement and preparing demand forecasts.
+- **Business Value:** Provides a quick historical view of purchasing trends, serving as a practical reference when reviewing inventory movement and preparing demand forecasts.

-### **Distributor_Monthly_Sales_by_DC.sql**
+##### **Distributor_Monthly_Sales_by_DC.sql**

-Summarizes monthly distributor sales by distribution center, allowing purchasing patterns to be compared across different regions.
+- **Purpose:** Summarizes monthly distributor sales by distribution center, allowing purchasing patterns to be compared across different regions.

-**Business Value**

-Supports inventory planning by highlighting regional demand differences and helping determine whether purchasing behavior varies between distribution centers.
+- **Business Value:** Supports inventory planning by highlighting regional demand differences and helping determine whether purchasing behavior varies between distribution centers.